Fusion and reactions of $\alpha$+$^8$Be in the Hoyle resonance and associated resonances region: Introduction

-In contrast, there are arrays of extensive experimental and theoretical investigations on the structural properties of the Hoyle family of states.
-For instance, Freer $et~al$ \cite{Fre18, Fre14} have summarized the experimental and theoretical results for the Hoyle and associated states, standing mainly from the viewpoint of nuclear structure.
-On theoretical ground, of particulars are the cluster approximations such as the 3$\alpha$-cluster hyperspherical methods of Jensen and coworkers \cite{Jen96, AR07, AR07a, AR08}, and of Descouvemont and coworkers \cite{Des87, Des21, Des12, suno15} where the theoretical energy levels and $\alpha$-decay widths for a subset of $^{12}$C resonant states have been shown to agree with the experimental data.
-There is also the microscopic $R$-matrix analysis of the $^{12}$C states by Neff and Feldmeier \cite{Fel14}.
-Furthermore, it has been shown recently by an {\it ab initio} few-body lattice calculations \cite{Epe12} that the configurations for the 0$_2^+$ Hoyle state of $^{12}$C and the second excited $2_2^+$ state resemble a bent-arm triangle in which two $\alpha$ particles are near each other and further away from the third $\alpha$.
-Other calculations have also yielded a similar conclusion on their ``molecular" structure of $^{12}$C \cite{Whe37,Jen96,Vas12,Tho13}.
+There has been extensive experimental and theoretical computational work devoted to the understanding of the structure of the Hoyle state and its associated excited states in $^{12}$C \cite{Fre14, Fre18}.
+The adiabatic hyperspherical method with complex scaling for solving the 3$\alpha$-cluster Faddeev equations (HFE), developed by Jensen and collaborators \cite{Jen96, AR07, AR07a, AR08}, together with related approaches by Descouvemont and collaborators \cite{Des87, Des21, Des12, suno15}, has successfully reproduced the theoretical state energies and $\alpha$-decay widths of low-lying states in agreement with experimental observations for many $^{12}$C resonances, while microscopic $R$-matrix calculations by Neff and Feldmeier \cite{Fel14} have provided further valuable insights.
+More recently, {\it ab initio} few-body lattice calculations have shown that the configurations of the 0$_2^+$ Hoyle state and the second excited $2_2^+$ state resemble a bent-arm triangle, with two $\alpha$ particles closer together and more distant from the third$-$a finding consistent with other studies supporting the exotic “molecular” structure of $^{12}$C \cite{Epe12, Vas12, Whe37, Tho13}.